 If teaching is part of your position responsibility statement (PRS), it is important to maintain a record of your teaching efforts, accomplishments and aspirations.
-This documentation can serve many purposes such as being included in promotion and tenure reviews, annual performance evaluations and in preparation for teaching award nominations.
+This documentation can serve many purposes including being used in annual performance evaluations, promotion and tenure reviews, and to support teaching award nominations.

 One of the best ways to document teaching is by developing a teaching portfolio.
 In brief, a teaching portfolio brings together select materials that document your experience as a teacher.
 It usually contains some standardized material, such as student evaluations of teaching, but should also contain information unique to your teaching efforts (e.g. syllabi, assignments, exams, student work, peer evaluation of your teaching, a teaching philosophy statement).
 The strength of a teaching portfolio lies in the way it integrates many different kinds of information, rather than relying on a single measure of your teaching efforts.